 You should trim as and when you feel ready.
 Some people are not ready to start trimming until they see at least an inch or so of new growth and that’s fine.
 Some people like to wait longer and others start to trim straight away.
 It really does depend on what you can tolerate and how you can handle your hair afterwards.

-What you may find the more your natural hair starts to grow is that where your natural hair and permed hair meets (the line of demarcation) you may start to experience some breakage.
+You may find that as your natural hair starts to grow, where your natural hair and permed hair meets (the line of demarcation) you may start to experience some breakage.
 Don’t be alarmed by this it is completely normal and to be expected.

 You may find that as time goes on you will be trimming larger amounts of your relaxed hair off as your new growth comes in in order to cover up the breakage.